-As we consider our biggest exposure to modern slavery to be in our supply chains, our focus for the forthcoming financial year is to provide targeted annual mandatory training for CGI's global procurement team.
-In December the entire global procurement team participated in online modern slavery training.
+As we consider our biggest exposure to modern slavery to be in our supply chains, we provide targeted annual mandatory training for members of CGI's global procurement team.

+In December 2020 the entire global procurement team participated in online modern slavery training.
 The session included a presentation from external subject matter experts and covered the ILO indicators of forced labour, the requirements of the UK Modern Slavery Act, how to consider modern slavery risks in procurement and relevant CGI policies and practices, including how to respond to suspected cases of modern slavery.
 As a result of the training 96% of respondents agreed, or strongly agreed, that they understand the issue of modern slavery, its relevance for their role and what is expected of them, compared to 75% of respondents before the training was delivered.
 The modern slavery training is also included in the training curriculum, which is mandatory for all new starters in the procurement team.